Support for grandparents affected by stillbirth

 Sarah, who lost her son Joel.
 Read Sarah's story.

 Your own grief is likely to hit you hard.
-You were probably very excited about the pregnancy and may have been thinking into a future with your new grandchild.
+You were probably very excited about the pregnancy and may have been thinking about a future with your new grandchild.
 It can take time to adjust to this new reality, without your grandchild, and with the grief-stricken parents.
-As a grandparent, you may also feel responsible in some way, even though it was nobody’s fault.

 "I felt helpless.
 I didn’t know what to do.
 I couldn’t take their pain away.
 All I could do was listen, console and comfort them."